 Bad breath is a problem that everyone worries about.
-It can be embarrassing at times.
-No one wants to be the person in the office that people avoid because your breath smells bad.
+It can be uncomfortable at times.
+No one wants to be the person in the office that people avoid because your breath smells terrible.

 Bad breath is not only a potentially embarrassing dilemma.
-It can also be a sign of other health problems if it is chronic and consistent.
+It can also indicate other health problems if it is chronic and consistent.
 Halitosis is the medical term for chronic bad breath.

 Many causes of halitosis are associated with specific smells.
 A few examples include:

-- A fishy odor (assuming you haven’t eaten any fish) or the smell of ammonia.
-This is often related to kidney disease and increased urea levels.
+- A fishy odour (assuming you haven’t eaten any fish) or the smell of ammonia.
+It is often related to kidney disease and increased urea levels.

-- A fruity smell, specifically if you are diabetic.
-This indicates an imbalance in blood sugar.
+- A fruity smell, specifically if you have diabetes.
+It indicates an imbalance in blood sugar.

-- If your breath has an acidic odor, it may be a symptom of asthma of cystic fibrosis.
+- If your breath has an acidic odour, it may be an asthma or cystic fibrosis symptom.